BetterBlood/DAI-PW1/README.md

   - The extension of the conversion will be appended onto the name of the input file. ex. a file 'a.png' will be converted to 'a.png.webp' for a conversion png to webp.
   - Can be used with -r parameter to loop recursively in subdirectories.
 - -h, --[help](#help) Display help.
 - -l, --[lossless](#lossless) Enable lossless conversion.
+Only useful if the output is in webp format.
 - -r, --[recursive](#recursive) Enable recursion in subdirectories.
-Only work with -d parameter.
+Only useful with -d parameter.
 - -v, --[verbose](#verbose) Enable verbose mode.

 ## Known Issues

-- This tool will overwrite any existing file matching the name.
+- This tool will overwrite any existing file matching the output name.

 ## Examples
 Any path variables can be written with or without quotation mark.
 The latter only if there is no space in it.